BineetKeshari2005/Cold_Case/README.md

-ColdCase
+# ColdCase

-A Retrieval-Augmented Generation (RAG) Based Detective Assistant

-ColdCase is an AI-powered investigative assistant that uses Retrieval-Augmented Generation (RAG) to analyze case documents and answer questions intelligently.
-It combines Sentence Transformers for semantic search with an LLM (via OpenRouter) to generate contextual, evidence-based responses.
+**ColdCase** is an AI-powered investigative assistant that leverages **Retrieval-Augmented Generation (RAG)** to analyze case documents and provide evidence-based, contextual answers to user queries.
+It combines **Sentence Transformers** for semantic search with a **Large Language Model (LLM)** via OpenRouter to intelligently assist in investigations.

+---

- Features
+## Features

- Semantic search over case documents

- Context-aware answers using RAG architecture

- Modular project structure

- Secure API key handling with .env

- Lightweight and easy to run locally

- Project Structure

- ColdCase/
-│
-├── data/              # Case documents / knowledge base
-├── src/               # Core logic (embedding, retrieval, generation) ├── main.py            # Entry point
-├── .gitignore
-└── README.md
+-  **Semantic Search:** Quickly find relevant sections in case documents using embeddings.
+-  **Context-Aware Answers:** RAG architecture allows the assistant to generate answers based on retrieved evidence.
+-  **Modular Structure:** Clean separation of data, retrieval, and generation logic for maintainability.
+-  **Secure API Handling:** Store API keys securely using a `.env` file.
+-  **Lightweight:** Runs locally without heavy dependencies; easy to set up and use.

+---